dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/lua-tracker/Lua-tracker-setup.md

 <a name="overview" />
 ## 1. Overview

-The [Snowplow Lua Tracker](https://github.com/snowplow/snowplow-lua-tracker) lets you add analytics to your [Lua] [lua]-based applications, Lua web servers/frameworks, or from the Lua scripting layer within your games or apps.
+The [DreamFactory Lua Tracker](https://github.com/dreamfactory/dreamfactory-lua-tracker) lets you add analytics to your [Lua] [lua]-based applications, Lua web servers/frameworks, or from the Lua scripting layer within your games or apps.

 The tracker should be relatively straightforward to setup if you are familiar with Lua development.